bcgov/digital-policy/CPPM-Chapter12.md

 ### **Proactive disclosure:**

-Refers to making government information available without a request for access under FOIPPA.
+The action of making government information available without a request for access under FOIPPA.

 ### **Record:**

-Information created, received, and maintained by an organization or person, in pursuance of legal obligations or in the transaction of business.
+Information created, received and maintained by an organization or person, in pursuance of legal obligations or in the transaction of business.
 This includes records formats defined in the [Interpretation Act](http://www.bclaws.ca/civix/document/id/complete/statreg/96238_01) and FOIPPA.

 ### **Records management:**